Descriptor-Libraries/descriptor-libraries-framework/docs/index.rst

     .. grid-item-card::  Developer Guide
       :margin: 0 3 0 0

-      How to contribute to molssi_doc_theme
+      How to set up your development environment to contribute to kraken.

       .. button-link:: ./developer_guide/index.html
          :color: primary